 For targets too small to be resolved by JWST, the spectrum can be modeled using the ETC point-source target type.

 Extended targets can also be specified in the ETC as elliptical shapes with brightness distributions that are flat, Gaussian, or sercic profiles (the last is typically used for galaxies).
-For observers interested in Jupiter, Saturn, Mars, and highly-extended comets, capabilities of the web interface of the ETC limit the size of the scene to a few arc seconds across.
-This doesn't prevent estimates of SNR for a given observation, but does require observers to correctly specify the brightness of the source in the units the ETC currently supports (i.e NOT surface brightness units).
-The basic procedure is:
+An r-k power law will be included in a future version of the ETC. For observers interested in Jupiter, Saturn, Mars, and highly-extended comets, capabilities of the web interface of the ETC limit the size of the scene to a few arc seconds across.
+This doesn't prevent estimates of SNR for a given observation, but does require observers to properly normalize the surface brightnesses of these sources, a feature available starting in ETC v1.2.

 User supplied spectra